MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/fabric-adoption-roadmap-system-oversight.md

 > [!TIP]
 > The best type of person to serve as a Fabric administrator is one who has enough knowledge about the tools and workloads to understand what self-service users need to accomplish.
 With this understanding, the administrator can balance user empowerment and governance.

-There are several [types of Fabric administrators](/power-bi/admin/service-admin-administering-power-bi-in-your-organization#administrator-roles-related-to-power-bi).
-The following table describes the roles that are used most often on a regular basis.
+In addition to the [Fabric administrator](/admin/service-admin-administering-power-bi-in-your-organization#administrator-roles-related-to-power-bi), there are other roles which use the term _administrator_.
+The following table describes the roles that are commonly and regularly used.

 | **Role** | **Scope** | **Description** |
 | --- | --- | --- |